-Time decay, or Theta, works in the advantage of the short strangle strategy.
+Time decay, or theta, works in the advantage of the short strangle strategy.
 Every day the time value of an options contract decreases.
 Ideally, the underlying stock experiences minimal movement, and theta will exponentially lose value as the options approach expiration.
 The decline in value may allow the investor to purchase the options contracts for less money than initially sold.

 Short strangles benefit from a decrease in the value of implied volatility.
 Lower implied volatility results in lower options premium prices.
 Ideally, when a short strange is initiated, implied volatility is higher than it is at exit or expiration.
-Future volatility, or Vega, is uncertain and unpredictable.
+Future volatility, or vega, is uncertain and unpredictable.
 Still, it is good to know how volatility will affect the pricing of the strangle options.

-For example, if the short put is sold at $95 and stock is trading at $90, the $105 short call option could be closed and a new call option sold at a lower price.
+For example, if the stock is trading lower and challenging the $95 short put, the $105 short call option could be closed and a new call option sold at a lower price.
 This will tighten the width of the spread, but additional credit will be received to help offset the smaller profit zone.

 Hedging short strangles can define the risk of the trade if the underlying stock price has moved beyond the profit zone.
 To hedge against further risk, an investor may choose to purchase a long option to create a credit spread on one or both sides of the short strangle.